How Fast Can You Drive With Snow Chains On Your Tires?

 Snow chains (or tire chains) are fitted to a car’s tires to get maximum traction when driving on snow and ice, but how fast can you drive with them fitted?
 In this article, we will dive into the world of snow chains and make sure you’re safe when it comes to driving in potentially dangerous conditions.

 What Are Snow Chains

 In general, the top speed for driving with tires chains on is around 30 MPH.
-This number may vary from case to case depending on your vehicle, so consult your car’s manual to get specific details if you are in doubt.
+Driving faster than thirty MPH on snowy roads will risk damage to the tires, chains, and car.
+Those numbers may vary from case to case depending on your vehicle, so consult your car’s manual to get specific details if you are in doubt.

 Common Reasons for Chain Failures

 - Driving on dry roads with chains on will lead to sliding when braking

 - Not securing the chains tight enough on the tires

 - Accelerating too fast spins the tires and puts stress on the chains

 - Broken chains that can cause damage to the body and underside of the car